 *e-mail: -----@------.---.--

 Abstract: The following instructions will provide you with guidelines for preparing papers for the Tri-U International Joint Seminar and Symposium 2025.
 This document is written according to the instructions you should follow.
 Use this document as a template if you are using Microsoft Word 2003 or newer versions.
 The manuscript should be converted to an Adobe PDF file by the author.
-The author should send both Word file and PDF file by e-mail to the Mie University’s International Relations Office at tri-u.info@cie.mie-u.ac.jp by July 31, 2025.
+The author should send both Word file and PDF file by e-mail to the Mie University’s International Relations Division at tri-u.info@cie.mie-u.ac.jp by July 31, 2025. (*Abstract up to 200 words)

-Key words: Paper length, paper style, headings, equations, figures and tables
+Key words: Paper length, Paper style, Headings, Equations, Figures and tables

 1. Paper Length